trailblazer/roar/README.markdown

   property :title
 end
 ```
-Instead of a module you use a class, the DSL inside is the same you already know.
+In place of a module you use a class, the DSL inside is the same you already know.

 ```ruby
 song = Song.new(title: "Medicine Balls")